 The increase in amortization in 2004 was due primarily to amortization expense associated with acquisitions accounted for as purchases completed in the last 12 months.
 Expiration lists and non-compete agreements are amortized using the straight-line method over their estimated useful lives (5 to 15 years for expiration lists and 5 to 6 years for non-compete agreements).
+Also contributing to the increase in amortization expense in second quarter 2004, was the \$1.8 million write-off of amortizable assets related to one of Gallagher s 2001 acquisitions.

 The overall effective income tax rate reflects the effect of tax credits generated by investments in limited partnerships that operate low income housing and alternative energy projects, which are partially offset by state and foreign taxes.
-The decrease in the effective income tax rate in 2004 is due to a synthetic fuel (Syn/Coal) facility transaction that was consummated in the first quarter 2003.
-Assuming no negative developments occur with respect to the availability of Syn/Coal tax credits, Gallagher expects that the additional tax credits generated from this and other similar transactions will keep the effective tax rate in the mid- to low-20% range for 2004.
+The decrease in the effective income tax rate in 2004 is due to a synthetic fuel (Syn/Coal) facility transaction that was consummated in first quarter 2003.
+Assuming no negative developments occur with respect to the availability of Syn/Coal tax credits, Gallagher expects that the additional tax credits generated from this and other similar transactions will keep the effective tax rate in the 20% range for 2004.